12 High-Quality Vegan Protein Sources & The Best Ways To Eat Them

 They're lower in essential amino acids.

-In general, plant-based proteins have fewer essential amino acids7, according to Mike T. Nelson, CSCS, CISSn, MSME, Ph.D., a nutrition and fitness educator specializing in human performance.
-"Essential amino acids are the ones that are going to trigger the repair and the building process8 and muscle, and what's commonly called muscle protein synthesis (MPS)," says Nelson.
+In general, plant-based proteins have lower amounts of the essential amino acids30, according to Mike T. Nelson, CSCS, CISSn, MSME, Ph.D., a nutrition and fitness educator specializing in human performance.
+"Essential amino acids are the ones that are going to trigger the repair and the building process31 and muscle, and what's commonly called muscle protein synthesis (MPS)," says Nelson.

 They may not be absorbed as well.

 Compared to animal proteins, plant-based proteins are generally not digested or absorbed as efficiently.
-According to a 2022 review in Journal of Agriculture and Food Research, plant proteins have absorption rates10 of about 75% to 80%, compared to around 90% to 95% for animal proteins.
+According to a recent review, plant proteins have absorption rates of about 75% to 80%10, compared to around 90% to 95% for animal proteins.

 The reason for this is twofold.
 For starters, the plant's cell walls can interfere with the digestive process.
 Not only that, but certain antinutritional compounds (aka antinutrients) found in many plant foods can make it more difficult for your body to extract and absorb nutrients from the foods that you eat.